kazshinohara/grpc-client-lb-demo/README.md

 # gRPC Client-side load balancing demo

-A demo application shows gRPC Client-side load balancing with k8s headless services in DNS round robin manner.
+A demo application shows gRPC Client-side load balancing with k8s headless services in DNS Round Robin manner.

 ## How to use
 ### 1. build container images